kross5067/fintech-services-3x-ai-native-pdlc/README.md

 ## Program Vision

-> *Every Fintech/Services team operates with AI as a first-class participant in their PDLC — not a tool bolted on the side, but woven into how we think, design, build, and ship.*
-  *Increase speed to customer benefit by building AI proficiency across all individuals and teams in the product organization.
-This means accelerating every step of the product development process and redesigning how teams work together as speed will surfaces new process bottlenecks.*
+> *The 3x AI Native PDLC Transformation Program exists to make AI a first-class participant in how Fintech, Services, and CoM teams think, design, build, and ship — not a tool layered on top of existing workflows, but the foundation of a new operating model.
+By building AI proficiency across every individual and team in the product organization, we compress time to customer benefit at every stage of the PDLC.
+As velocity increases, new process bottlenecks surface; redesigning how teams work together is not a side effect of this program — it is part of the work.*

 ## Program Principles

 > **Individual proficiency is a prerequisite, not the goal1**